AhmedFarrukh/QuantizationExperiments/README.md

 ## Analyze results
 Across the different hardware environments we tested on, we generally found quantization to be effective in reducing inference time, and the inference time of quantized models was observed to be lower than the inference time of original models.
 One notable exception was the Intel Broadwell CPU where the inference time increased after quantization.

 <br><br><br>
 ![image](https://github.com/user-attachments/assets/803b6d0c-1f3d-45c4-addb-a493bd5a9409)
-Quantization was more effective on newer Intel CPU microarchitectures that implemented the AVS-512 VNNI instruction set; the decrease in inference times post-quantization was greater than older CPU microarchitectures.
+Quantization was more effective on newer Intel CPU microarchitectures that implemented the AVX-512 VNNI instruction set; the decrease in inference times post-quantization was greater than older CPU microarchitectures.
+AVX-512 VNNI, which accelerates inference, offers faster computations with numbers of INT8 type.
+For instance, multiply-accumulate operations in INT8 convolution operations only require one instruction, instead of three, when using AVX-512 VNNI - more details can be found on the [Intel website](https://www.intel.com/content/www/us/en/developer/articles/guide/deep-learning-with-avx512-and-dl-boost.html).

 <br><br><br>
 ![image](https://github.com/user-attachments/assets/7978f800-d94f-4279-8a68-98f8e1881e69)